MoonHugo/ComfyUI-FFmpeg/README_EN.md

 ___

-##### MergingVideo Node: The purpose is to merge two videos, for example, to combine two one-hour videos into a single two-hour video.<br>
+##### MergingVideoByTwo Node: The purpose is to merge two videos, for example, to combine two one-hour videos into a single two-hour video.<br>

 ![](./assets/7.png)